esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/introduction.md

 >   the structure and content without asking you?
 > - Do you know who has access to this dataset?
 Could somebody easily have access
 >   to this dataset?
 How?
-> - Does this dataset needs a proprietary software to be used?
+> - Does this dataset needs proprietary software to be used?
 > - Does this dataset have a persistent identifier or usage licence?
 >
 {: .challenge}